Bissau: History

+The fort was rebuilt by the Grão Pará and Maranhão Company in 1775 to better project Portuguese power and store more slaves for shipment to Brazil.
+Real control of the area, however, remained in the hands of the Papel kings.
+In 1869, as part of an effort to more efficiently govern the territory, Bissau was raised to the status of commune.

+The decades on either side of the turn of the 20th century saw fierce resistance on the part of the Papels to colonial 'pacification campaigns.'
+In 1915, after 30 years of war, the Portuguese under the command of Officer Teixeira Pinto and warlord Abdul Injai defeated the Kingdom of Bissau and permanently incorporated it into Portuguese Guinea.
+In 1941 the capital was transferred from Bolama to Bissau.
+1959 saw the bloody repression of a dockworkers' strike, a key event that pushed the nationalists towards armed resistance.

 After the declaration of independence by the anti-colonial guerrillas of PAIGC in 1973, the capital of the rebel territories was declared to be Madina do Boe, while Bissau remained the colonial capital.
-When Portugal granted independence, following the military coup of April 25 in Lisbon, Bissau became the capital of the new independent state.
+The city was attacked in 1968 and 1971 by nationalist forces.
+When Portugal granted independence, following the military coup of 25 April in Lisbon, Bissau became the capital of the newly independent state.

 Bissau was the scene of intense fighting during the beginning and end of the Guinea-Bissau Civil War in 1998 and 1999.
+Much of the infrastructure was destroyed and most of the population fled.
+The city rebounded after peace returned, holding more than 25% of the country's population during the 2009 census and witnessing the erection of many new and rehabilitated buildings.

+In 2023, the Turkish electric company Karpowership cut power to the city, due to an unpaid bill exceeding $15 million.
+Power delivery stopped early on the morning of 17 October, and was resumed late the following day, after Guinea-Bissau had made a payment of $6 million.

 Geography and climate

-Bissau is located at 11°52' North, 15°36' West (11.86667, -15.60) GNS: Country Files, on the Geba River estuary, off the Atlantic Ocean.
-The land surrounding Bissau is extremely low-lying, and the river is accessible to ocean-going vessels despite its modest discharge for about 80 km beyond the city.
+Bissau is located on the Geba River estuary, off the Atlantic Ocean.
+The land surrounding the city is extremely low-lying, and the river is accessible to ocean-going vessels despite its modest discharge for about 80 km beyond the city.

 Bissau has a tropical savanna climate (Köppen Aw), not quite wet enough to qualify as a tropical monsoon climate (Am) but much wetter than most climates of its type.

-Almost no rain falls from November to May, but during the remaining five months of the year the city receives around 2000 mm of rain.
+Almost no rain falls from November to May, but during the remaining five months of the year, the city receives around 2000 mm of rain.

 Demographics

 At the 1979 census, Bissau had a population of 109,214.
-By the 2015 census Bissau had a population of 492,004.
+By the 2015 census, Bissau had a population of 492,004.

 Economy

-Bissau is the country's largest city, major port, educational, administrative, industrial and military center.
+Bissau is the country's largest city, major port, and educational, administrative, industrial and military center.
 Peanuts, hardwoods, copra, palm oil, milk products, and rubber are the chief products.
 Bissau is also the main city of the fishing and agricultural industry in the country.